How to send a proposal

 5. The client accepts

-The client accepts by replying to the email or via the portal.
+The client accepts through the portal signing link in the email, by typing their name to sign.
 Acceptance is captured as immutable legal evidence under the Electronic Transactions Act, and the accepted proposal stands up the contract and its schedule automatically.

 Related